Backstory issue 24 – is now live on the iPad!

-There’s a ton of great pieces in issue 19 – so – please check out a free PDF of our table of contents by clicking the link near the top right of this page.
+For you folks with iPads – There’s a ton of great pieces in issue 24 – so – please check out a free PDF of our table of contents by clicking the link near the top right of this page.

-Issue 19 contains plenty of in-depth interviews with top directors, screenwriters, producers and comic book writers and is enhanced with multimedia elements plus full length scripts and excerpts for you to read!
+Issue 24 contains plenty of in-depth interviews with top directors, screenwriters and comic book artists and is enhanced with multimedia elements plus full length scripts and excerpts for you to read!

-The eighteenth issue of Backstory is jam packed with full-length interviews from today’s most innovative storytellers and includes:
+The twenty fourth issue of Backstory is jam packed with full-length interviews from today’s most innovative storytellers and includes:

 ALSO: You’ll love these other in-depth storytelling pieces

 Grace Wilson discusses the creation of her moving and hilarious semi-autobiographical debut graphic novel.

 Eric Heisserer explains and shares some of the materials he used to pitch Arrival.

 BloodList Tales: The Live Ones